-Businesses with several warehouses where moving items between warehouses is a frequent occurrence (textile, clothing and apparel industries) Suppliers of items in the furniture and home furnishings industries organizations that are wholesalers (electronics and electrical goods) A delivery challan's structure and contents Address, name, and GSTIN of the consignor the consignee's name, address, and GSTIN Code HSN Information about the delivered items Along with the amount in words and numbers, include the product's quantity and rate. signature of the provider or authorized individual challan's creation date Number on the challan's serial page Supply location Where appropriate, the amount of tax example of a delivery challan essential GST delivery challan regulations According to Section 31 of the CGST Act, a registered taxpayer who plans to transfer goods
+Businesses with several warehouses where moving items between warehouses is a frequent occurrence (textile, clothing and apparel industries) Suppliers of items in the furniture and home furnishings industries organizations that are wholesalers (electronics and electrical goods) A delivery challan's structure and contents Address, name, and GSTIN of the consignor the consignee's name, address, and GSTIN Code HSN Information about the delivered items Along with the amount in words and numbers, include the product's quantity and rate. signature of the provider or authorized individual challan's creation date Number on the challan's serial page Supply location Where appropriate, the amount of tax example of a delivery challan essential GST delivery challan regulations

-According to Section 31 of the CGS1 Act, a registered taxpayer who plans to transfer goods from one location of supply to another must provide a tax invoice.
+According to Section 31 of the CGST Act, a registered taxpayer who plans to transfer goods from one location of supply to another must provide a tax invoice.
 The tax invoice will include details on the invoice value, the items' descriptions, their quantities, rates, and amounts, as well as the GST that applies to them.